Pelletron: Up and Down charging

 Pelletron particle accelerators are used in many fields, including materials analysis, nuclear physics, semiconductor development and production, pharmaceutical research, and in ultra-sensitive mass spectrometers for carbon dating and measurement of other rare isotopes.

-An electrically identical but mechanically different system is the Laddertron so named because of the physical resemblance to an articulated ladder.
+An electrically identical but mechanically different system is the Laddertron, so named because of the physical resemblance to an articulated ladder.
+In effect it is two parallel pelletron chains with adjacent pellets being bridged by metal tubes, giving a greater surface area for storing charge without increasing the thickness of the chain.
+However, the chain is heavier, and cannot flex laterally which requires the length of linkages to be precisely matched.